Open an online savings account in a few easy steps

 If you’ve decided to navigate the financial waters alone, you may end up sinking sooner than later due to lack of accountability.
 While you can set personal spending goals and put together a budget for yourself, it will be easier to reach your money-saving resolutions when you have somebody you can regularly check in with or even turn to for guidance.

-Consider working with an accredited financial professional for hands-on help, such as a Certified Financial Planner (CFP) or Certified Public Accountant (CPA).
-“These professionals can provide a wide range of personal finance guidance, such as how to create budgets, reduce your reliance on credit, pay off debts and build savings,” says Heather Battison, Vice President of Consumer Communications for TransUnion.
+Consider working with an accredited financial professional for hands-on help, such as a CFP® or a Certified Public Accountant (CPA).
+“These professionals can provide a wide range of personal finance guidance, such as how to create budgets, reduce your reliance on credit, pay off debts and build savings,” says Heather Battison, Vice President of Consumer Communications for a credit reporting agency.

 You can also team up with a friend you trust who is trying to improve his or her finances so you can share your goals and keep each other accountable with your financial resolutions.
 If you’re in a position to invest, consider working with a reputable investment firm or financial advisor for guidance on how to maintain a healthy portfolio and invest at a risk that you’re comfortable with.
 You can also: